Zachinio/Zapush/README.md

 4. Members declarations
 5. Static & non-static classes usage
 6. If & else conditions includning OR, AND , brackets
+7. For loops

 #Missing

-1. For & while loops
+1. while loops
 2. callbacks